mapattacker/ArcGIS-UploadArcSDE/README.md

 3) Generate an output in csv showing the success/failure of append, and error messages if any

 ### Requirements
-ArcGIS installation and write access to an ArcSDE geodatabase Shutdown meant for windows PC.
+ArcGIS installation and write access to an ArcSDE geodatabase.

+Shutdown meant for windows PC.
 ArcGIS is only available in windows anyway.